How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Performance of State-Dependent Local Projections

-In this section, we assess the performance of all four state-dependent LP specifications using a Monte Carlo experiment, drawing on the population IRFs derived in Section~\ref{subsec:state.lp} and the distance measure introduced in Section~\ref{subsec:irf.dist.measure}.
-Specifically, we simulate the QAR(1,1) model in Eq~(\ref{QAR.hetero}) once with a sample size of $T=10,000$.
-The parameters are set as follows: $H=10$, $\phi_1=0.5$, $\sigma=1$, $\phi_2=0.2$, and $\gamma=0.1$, where $\phi_2$ and $\gamma$ govern the degree of nonlinearity in the model.
+In this section, we provide a numerical illustration of the population approximation errors of the four LP specifications, drawing on the population IRFs derived in Section~\ref{subsec:state.lp} and the distance measure introduced in Section~\ref{subsec:irf.dist.measure}.
+We simulate the QAR(1,1) model in Eq~(\ref{QAR.hetero}) once with a large sample size of $T=10,000$ so that the sample analogue $\hat D$ is numerically close to the underlying population distance.
+The goal is therefore to isolate population misspecification bias rather than to evaluate finite-sample performance.
+We set the model parameters as follows: $H=10$, $\phi_1=0.5$, $\sigma=1$, $\phi_2=0.2$, and $\gamma=0.1$, where $\phi_2$ and $\gamma$ govern the degree of nonlinearity in the model.
+These values are chosen to match the scale of the posterior-median estimates reported by ABS when fitting the QAR model to U.S. data.

 Figures~\ref{fig:compare.irf.s} and~\ref{fig:compare.irf.u} compare the IRFs implied by the model and by empirical specifications.
 In Figure~\ref{fig:compare.irf.s}, we fix the shock size to 1.
 We observe that the impulse response becomes larger (in absolute value) as \( s_{t-1} \) increases.
 This reflects the state-dependent nature of the true IRF.
 The source of this pattern can be seen from the formula for the CAR: the state-dependent loading $a_h$ is strictly positive under our parameterization, so \( s_{t-1} \) acts as an amplifier of the shock's effect. \textit{LagLP} qualitatively captures this relationship: the response increases with \( y_{t-1} \), which serves as a proxy for \( s_{t-1} \).
 By contrast, the IRF implied by \textit{Linear} is invariant across all values of \( s \).
 In Figure~\ref{fig:compare.irf.u}, we vary the magnitude of the shock \( \delta \).
 The true CAR exhibits asymmetric responses: positive and negative shocks of the same magnitude lead to effects of different sizes in absolute value.
 This asymmetry arises from the higher-order coefficient $q_h$, which is positive under our parameterization. \textit{AsymLP} captures this feature: a positive shock (\( S = 1 \)) leads to a larger response than a negative one (\( S = 0 \)).
 The IRFs implied by \textit{Linear}, however, are symmetric.